 Taken as a whole, the wide-ranging curriculum in Upper Learning seeks to build a solid academic base on which students can build by taking on challenges and feeding passions.
 As a result, they develop vital skills as scholars, practitioners, future professionals, and citizens of the world.

-Course offerings change from year to year so that students have access to varied learning opportunities.
-In the 2018-2019 school year, Galloway students are enrolled in the following:
+Course offerings change from year to year to provide students access to varied learning opportunities, such as the following: